-Screen mid-level managerial candidates for management judgment, leadership potential, team and problem solving skills.
+Screen mid-level managerial candidates for management judgment, leadership potential, team and problem solving skills with the Branch Manager – Short Form test.
 Before you invest time and money to train a new employee, test your applicants for:

 This test provides the answers you need to make informed hiring and promotion decisions.

 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the LEADERSHIP & MANAGEMENT SKILLS category section of our site.